 - Current Owners: Needing a financial return for the business they have built, and possibly for helping finance the transaction.

 - Future Owners: Needing a financial return for the capital they are putting at risk.

 - Management Team: Ensuring the business continues to run well and needing a return on their professional time invested.

 - Employees: Same as the management team.
 How many are a retention risk without the current owners and management team?

 - Customers: Are the key customers tied to to the new structure via either the new owners or transitional management team?
 Will they follow the prior owners if they are not exiting the industry?
 Will they follow management team members that leave to competitors?
 How much will that impact the business?

 - Vendors / Subs: Depending on how much of an advantage they provide the business in the market, they could be a risk to varying degrees.

-- Financial Partners: Including banking, bonding, and insurance.
+- Financial Partners: Including banking, surety, and insurance.
 Depending on how much capital is involved, their history with the management team and future owners, this can shape the deal terms and constrain profitable future growth.
 It can also extend the time that current owners remain at risk.